-Prairie Research Institute (PRI) leads applied research in carbon capture and storage, geothermal energy, and biofuels, helping to advance Illinois, and the world, toward a more sustainable future.
+Prairie Research Institute (PRI) leads applied research in biofuels, carbon capture and storage, critical minerals, geothermal energy and hydrogen storage, helping to advance Illinois, and the world, toward a more sustainable future.

 Biofuels